Data Science Kitchen at GermEval 2021: A Fine Selection of Hand-Picked Features, Delivered Fresh from the Oven: Abstract

 \section{Abstract}

-This paper presents the contribution of the Data Science Kitchen at GermEval 2021 shared task on the identification of toxic, engaging, and fact-claiming comments.
+This paper presents the contribution\footnote{Code available on GitHub: \url{https://github.com/data-science-kitchen/germ-eval-2021}} of the Data Science Kitchen at GermEval 2021 shared task on the identification of toxic, engaging, and fact-claiming comments.
 The task aims at extending the identification of offensive language, by including additional subtasks that identify comments which should be prioritized for fact-checking by moderators and community managers.
 Our contribution focuses on a feature-engineering approach with a conventional classification backend.
 We combine semantic and writing style embeddings derived from pre-trained deep neural networks with additional numerical features, specifically designed for this task.
-Ensembles of Logistic Regression classifiers and Support Vector Machines are used to derive predictions for each subtask via a majority voting scheme.
+Classifier ensembles are used to derive predictions for each subtask via a majority voting scheme.
 Our best submission achieved macro-averaged F1-scores of 66.8\%,\,69.9\% and 72.5\% for the identification of toxic, engaging, and fact-claiming comments.